C0PT3R/Sonet/README.md

 - Handler: A user defined callable that accepts Request and Response as parameters.
 It can be assigned to a Route or a StatusEvent.

 ## Example code:
-This code creates a Route that will only listen for a request using HTTP method GET.
+This code creates a Route that will listen for a request using HTTP method GET.
 ```php
 $app = Sonet\Application::getApp();